CederGroupHub/sparse-lm/paper/paper.md

 relationships are represented with arrows (i.e. group 3 depends on group 1).
 The figure was inspired by Ref. [@Richie-Halford:2021].](linear-model.pdf){ width=55% }

-Structured sparsity can be introduced into regression problems in one of two ways.
-The first method to obtain structured sparsity is by using regularization by way of generalizations of the Lasso, such as the Group Lasso and the Sparse Group Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019].
+Structured sparsity can be introduced into regression problems in one of two ways: convex group regularization or mixed integer quadratic programming with linear constraints.
+The first way to obtain structured sparsity is by using regularization based on generalizations of the Lasso, such as the Group Lasso and the Sparse Group Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019].
 The Sparse Group Lasso regression problem can be expressed as follows,